christophersbarrett/mulberry-wiki/Components.md

 ### ColumnHeaderImage

-Displays the page's *header* image inside a column region (see the Page Templates documentation for more information on templates and regions).
+Displays the page's *header* image inside a column region (see the Page Definitions documentation for more information on page definitions and regions).

 ### DetailTitle

-Displays a title region on a detail screen (see the Page Templates documentation for more information on templates and screens), and exposes a setter for setting the title.
+Displays a title region on a detail screen (see the Page Definitions documentation for more information on page definitions and screens), and exposes a setter for setting the title.
 Announces user interaction with the close button.

 ### FeedItemDetail